Introduction

 Latitante served as an experimental middle ground draft for the intersection of Kramer and Guattari’s unique approach to cinematic machines.
 The core ideas they explored, initially based in firm realities, found themselves transformed into a bizarre and unique communist sci-fi fantasy within a few years.
 Like the dispersal of these political movements, the themes transformed, abstracted, and coated themselves in the fantasy context of science fiction to explore horizons that became forbidden in the era of 1980s and its return to repression, a development represented in film through a transition into the cyberpunk genre - a world where fears of government surveillance and control could survive in the mass media maelstrom to be observed and contemplated by viewers.
 But unlike the contemporary sci-fi films of the time, which explored these forbidden fears through colonizing the expanse of space and repeating imperialist refrains, Guattari’s screenplay and Kramer’s vision would instead explore a kind of intelligence found deep in the molecular - a super intelligence that exists in between quarks - the Infra-Quark Intelligence.
 This incredibly small superintelligence would project a face onto the machines that drive the concepts of Guattari’s Molecular Revolution back a half decade earlier through the narrative interactions of the human characters with a physical cinematic relay, attempting to hijack the machines of mass media to proliferate itself through a new kind of subjectivity-producing interface, a theme that repeats through the screenplay.
 It is through this trial run that the UIQ would start to materialize.

 Its first incarnation would start to crystallize between 1981 and 1982, produced furiously between the two creatives.
 This first edition was to take place in the United States and be filmed by Kramer, with Guattari as the lead writer.
 Their back and forth, published only in the French edition of Un Amour d’UIQ, demonstrates curious, bubbling developments - analogous to that of a bacteria sample colonizing a petri dish.
 Each side shaped and transformed the script, helping orient themselves towards a goal of combining contemporary film with a unique asignifying type of production, one that adopts the gestures and motion of silent film into something more approachable to 1980s audiences.
-Guattari was so excited about this version of the script that he shared a copy with Michael Phillips, director of Taxi Driver and Close Encounters of the Third Kind, who remarked that, while he enjoyed the script, the film was too political for American audiences.
+Guattari was so excited about this version of the script that he shared a copy with Michael Phillips, producer of Taxi Driver and Close Encounters of the Third Kind, who remarked that, while he enjoyed the script, the film was too political for American audiences.
 Like the titular UIQ, in a way, Guattari and Kramer were trying to produce a film that, while microscopic in its initial scale, had no boundaries and could extend and infiltrate the major mass media apparatus, by combining the regime of signs surrounding contemporary film with messages typically suppressed by its production.
 A second, unfinished script, also co-written by Kramer, was produced around 1983, experimented further with themes of mass connected consumer society and surveillance, interconnected through a web of what Guattari called “Integrated World Capitalism”.

 The third and final screenplay, written by Guattari himself around 1986-1987, was the one ultimately published by Maglioni and Thomson and translated into English.
 This time, the script finds itself in Frankfurt, following a scientist and journalist on the run from federal agents for disrupting telecommunications with the scientist’s curious research into bacterial communication relays, finding themselves hidden away from the surveillance of the state in a decrepit abandoned factory - a home for eccentric squatters and schizophrenics.
 But like a flame blown out too early by a sudden gust of wind, the film would never materialize.
 Guattari would submit a letter and CV to the CNC, an agency of the French Ministry of Culture, that funds the production of French cinema, where he would request a budget of about 12 million Francs.